electricimp/AppleWatchExample/README.md

 Or simply take the code apart and use it as the foundation for a completely different UI — the choice is yours.

+## Testing ##

+This example is fully working.
+If you have a spare development device, create a Device Group and add the included agent code then run it.
+You can use Xcode to build and run the iOS and watchOS code in the Simulator, allowing you to run both and see the effects in the impCentral device log.

+**Note** Remember to pair a Watch to an iDevice via Xcode's **Devices & Simulators** panel first.

 ## Design ##

 ### iOS App ###